rapdev-io/datadog-oss/tag-replacer/README.md

 # RapDev Tag Replacer

+**Warning**: This script makes post requests to Datadog's API and has the ability to override existing dashboards, monitors, and synthetics.
+Use at your own risk.
+For assistance, we encourage you to reach out to the RapDev team via integrations@rapdev.io.

 ## Introduction

 The goal of the tag replacer is to assist teams with auditing and compliance of datadog tags across their dashboards, monitors, and synthetics.